reginaldoMorais/react-conditional-components-renderer/README.md

 }
 ```

+## Thank you

-## Enjoy the library and Thank you for use it
+Enjoy the library and Thank you for use it!

 [Reginaldo Morais](mailto:reginaldo.cmorais@gmail.com)